 Lawyers and insurance companies consider several factors in determining compensation following a truck accident.
 These include:

 - The degree of the driver or injury victim’s negligence causing the crash.

 - The seriousness of injuries, how these injuries have affected a person’s life, and whether they are permanent.

 - Psychological, emotional, or other trauma.

 - Type of medical treatment necessary following a crash.

 - Insurance policy limits for the trucking company.

-- Whether there was a fatality involved, which can lead to a wrongful death claim.
+- Whether there was a fatality involved can lead to a wrongful death claim.

 Factors that Affect Truck Accident Claims

-- Liability: The truck driver, trucking company or carrier, the truck manufacturer, vendors providing services to the trucking company, independent contractors, the owner of the cargo, and those responsible for highway maintenance or design may be held liable in a truck accident.
+- Liability: In a truck accident, the driver, the trucking company, the truck manufacturer, a trucking company’s vendor, an independent contractor, and those responsible for highway maintenance or design can all be held liable.